SkyAudit/blog/content/drafts/Cross Blockchain Transactions.md

 There is no "Skycoin" or way to force a transaction in the off blockchain transaction.
 It requires voluntary compliance on the part of the counter party. **Zero trust cross blockchain transactions are currently an unsolved problem.** Even if the problem can be solved, it is not clear that people would use it.

-Until someone solves the problem, what we were planning to do is
+Until someone solves the problem, what we were planning to do is:
-- each person has a personal blockchain and signs each block with their private key
+- Each person has a personal blockchain and signs each block with their private key
-- in a contract between A and B, person A signs the hash of the contract and then B counter signs
+- In a contract between A and B, person A signs the hash of the contract and then B counter signs
-- the contract signatures and counter signatures are published publicly in A and B's personal blockchain
+- The contract signatures and counter signatures are published publicly in A and B's personal blockchain
 - A contract that says "A will pay B 500 coins within one month to address X" cannot be enforced, but if A does not fulfill the contract, the default can be verified publicly if B publishes the contract
 - contracts can involve a trusted 3rd party escrow that personally guarantees execution of the contract.

-If you have an options contract for "right to sell 5 Bitcoin at 20,000 Dogecoin" between A and B. There are two issues
+If you have an options contract for "right to sell 5 Bitcoin at 20,000 Dogecoin" between A and B. There are two issues:
-- transferring the contract
+- Transferring the contract
-- executing the contract
+- Executing the contract

 Assume A issued the contract and will fulfill the contract on execution.
 B wants to transfer the contract to C. B and C sign a transfer agreement and countersigns the agreement.
 They hand the agreement to C and C signs and then A,B,C publishes the signed transaction (delete contract between A and B, create identical contract between A and C) into their personal chains.